Heart Failure Clinicwebmin

 Heart Failure Clinic

-- Shortness of breath during physical activity or while lying down
+- Shortness of breath during physical activity or rest

 - Weakness or feeling tired

-- Inability to perform simple tasks such as walking to the mailbox or grocery shopping
+- Inability to perform simple daily tasks such as walking to the mailbox or grocery shopping